 Hamidreza Ayatollahy

 Introduction: The Possibility and Meaning of an Islamic Approach to Ethics in Virtual Space

+Abstract

+The ethical codes in virtual space according to Western societies (and its followers in other domains) have been compiled based on secularist presupposition.
+This presupposition has different principles in comparison with the Islamic attitude which can lead one to take a different approach toward ethical instructions.
+This paper is an attempt to propose the main foundations of the Islamic approach to ethics in virtual space upon which we can introduce special codes of ethics, having evident characteristics of an Islamic approach that are distinguished from secularist views.
+After a prefatory study on the background of the Islamic attitude to ethics, these characteristics will be propounded under four categories: fundamental and content dimensions, spiritual dimensions, legal dimensions, and penal dimensions.
+Under these categories, themes such as giving importance to agent goodness, the basic difference in one’s goal of living an ethical life, the relation of reason and revelation, and the basis for the legitimacy of the penal justice system will be discussed.
+Needless to say, this paper does not seek to prepare arguments for this model, and such arguments can be discussed in other philosophical explanations.

+Keywords: agent goodness, action goodness, God’s commands, duty, right, the penal system

-For those for whom the substratum of ethics lies in “divine command,” verbalizing about religious ethics is a simple practice, because all ethical criteria return to divine command (Richler, 1387, P. 74-5).
-However, the quandaries these individuals face on the way, including how to reference good attributes of the divine, confront them with arduousness.
-This is because there are no criteria outside of divine command that allow for God to be associated with these attributes, which are seen as glorified compared to other attributes.
-This quandary is identical to the one that the Ashʿarite perspective grappled with in the world of Islam.
+For those for whom the substratum of ethics lies in “divine command,” verbalizing religious ethics is a simple practice, because all ethical criteria return to divine commands (Richler, 1387, P. 74-5).
+However, the quandaries these individuals face on the way, including how to refer the good attributes to the divine, confront them with arduousness.
+This is because there are no criteria outside of divine commands that we can ascribe these attributes to God and negate some other negative attributes, This quandary is identical to the one that the Ashʿarite perspective grappled with in the world of Islam.

 In contrast, if we consider the criterion of ethical injunctive authorizations to be independent of God, we face the notion that divine omnipotence is restricted and His sovereignty circumscribed.
 Some Muʿtazelites hold such a view.
 In the debate between the two sects (the Asharites and the Muʿtazelites), the first was accused of having an invalid perspective on God’s unity in attributes, and the second was emphatically described as being suspicious of elaborate dedication to the view of God’s unity in action (Mutahhari, 1382, P. 24-8).
-In the midst of this, the Shia school of Islam—inspired by edifications of immaculate Imams—did not go into either extremes and culled the middle way to be glorified from mental harm to unity in attributes and unity in action in verification or elucidation of ḥusn and qubḥ (intrinsically good and indecent deeds or rationally good and indecent deeds).
+In the midst of this, the Shia school of Islam—inspired by edifications of immaculate Imams—did not go to either extremes and choosed the middle way to be free from mental harm to one of the doctrines of unity in attributes and unity in action in verification or elucidation of ḥusn and qubḥ (intrinsically goodness and badness or rationally goodness and badness).
 In Shia mentality, ḥusn and qubḥ do not designate a partial or prejudiced view, as is the case with Platonic forms or ideas.
 Despite their certitude or conclusiveness, such as the principle of noncontradiction, these concepts are conventional or relative.
 Hence, they are not made by ingenious action so as to have an engenderer.
-The secret of the inclusiveness of equity in the Shia doctrine lies in their unattainable heights of insight (P. 29).
+The secret of the includeness of Divine justice in the main principles of Shia doctrine lies in this insight (P. 29).